To receive the undergraduate certificate in African Studies, each student enrolled must complete the following requirements:

 2. Language Proficiency:

 Students must complete two years (four semesters) of the study of an indigenous African language.
-Pitt offers Amharic, Swahili, and Arabic; or, a European language other than English that is relevant to African studies as a consequence of Africa’s historical experience (French, Portuguese, Spanish).
+Pitt offers Amharic, Swahili, and Arabic; or, a European language other than English that is relevant to African studies as a consequence of Africa’s historical experience (French, Portuguese, German, or Spanish).

 • Native speakers of an African language or specified European languages who are proficient in the language can have the language requirement waived